How to use Tier Vocabulary to Scaffold Lessons in ESL classes.

 There are many fun games to teach ELL students tier-one vocabulary words.
 Here are some techniques to teach tier one words in ESL classrooms.

-Simon Says “Simon says touch your _____” teaches the vocabulary for body parts, for example.
+Simon Says “Simon says touch your _____” which teaches the vocabulary for body parts, for example.

 How to teach Tier two words in ESL Classroom